datacamp-content-public/courses-m23-summer-prep-programming/chapter1.md

 The formula for computing the final amount if one is earning compound interest is given on Wikipedia as ![Compound Interest](https://www.thecalculatorsite.com/images/compound-interest-formula-diagram.png)

 `@instructions`
-Write a Python program that assigns the principal amount of 10000 to variable P, assign to n the value 12, and assign to r the interest rate of 8% (0.08).
-Then have the program prompt the user for the number of years, t, that the money will be compounded for.
+Write a Python program that assigns the principal amount of 10000 to variable P, assigns to n the value 12, and assigns to r the interest rate of 8% (0.08).
+Then the program calculates and prints the final amounts after 1, 5 and 10 years.
 Calculate and print the final amount after t years.

 `@hint`